meedan/check-api/README.md

 #### Themeing the sign in page

 The log in page is a separate static page.
-Edit `app/assets/sass/home.scss` and compile the CSS with node sass: From outside the container install node-sass: `npm install -g node-sass` then `node-sass --watch ./app/assets/sass/home.scss ./public/css/home.css`
+Edit `app/assets/sass/home.scss` and compile the CSS with node sass.
+This is not currently supported in the docker container.
+From outside the container install node-sass: `npm install -g node-sass` then `node-sass --watch ./app/assets/sass/home.scss ./public/css/home.css`

-Then from outside the container run `guard` and start a browser with the livereload plugin installed.

 #### Themeing inside the app

 All pages except the sign in page use a customized Rails Admin Material UI theme.
 You can customize it by editing the Sass files in `app/stylesheets/rails_admin/custom/`.
 The Rails asset pipeline should parse them automatically.

 You can force recompilation with: `rake assets:clean && rake assets:precompile`.

-You can use guard and livereload to inject styles as they are compiled, without waiting for the page to reload: run `guard` (from outside the Docker container) and start a browser with the livereload plugin installed.

-For more information about this setup, see [Lightning Fast Sass Reloading in Rails](https://mattbrictson.com/lightning-fast-sass-reloading-in-rails).

 #### Restarting while theming